kaizengrowth/AlgoWorkout/README.md

 ### Tue.
 6/7/22
 * [1:53pm] -- Finished initial setup for app: webpack, Node/Express, React/Redux, MongoDB
 * [3:47pm] -- Created [wireframe](/docs/wireframe_june7.png) in Excaliber, and roughly planned out database schema and React components
+* [4:50pm] -- Messed around with MongoDB then Postgres then back to MongoDB.
+Will stick with MongoDB.
+Added 3 sample questions as documents to collection in database.